Svish/cypress-helper-redux/README.md

 ### `cy.reduxVisit`

-A wrapper around `cy.visit` which allows you to specify the initial state you want for a test.
+A wrapper around `cy.visit` allowing you to specify the initial Redux state you want for a test.

 ```ts
 cy.reduxVisit('/', {